 I think I saved the best Florida Key beaches for last!
 Bahia Honda is a MUST visit destination if you are visiting the Florida Keys with kids.

-Calusa Beach is a cove of a beach just next to the Railroad Bridge.
+Calusa Beach is a cove of a beach just next to the Railroad Bridge, between Big Pine Key and Marathon.
 There are covered picnic tables and bathrooms nearby.

 The water temperature stays warm in the Keys from mid to upper eighties in the summer, to the mid to lower seventies in the winter.